binerogroup/documentation/_sources/getting-started/launching-an-instance.rst.txt

 - While you don't have to use DHCP, we strongly recommend it for an easier workflow.
 It should be pre-selected.

-- Under "Add pool", select what pool you want in the range you choose in previous step.
-You add a start and stop, for example in the above 192.168.0.0/24 example a start might be "192.168.0.100" and stop "192.168.0.200" giving you 101 addresses in the pool.
+- Under **Add pool**, select what pool you want in the range you choose in previous step.
+You add a start and stop, for example in the above 192.168.0.0/24 example a start might be ``192.168.0.100`` and stop ``192.168.0.200`` giving you 101 addresses in the pool.
 As the first address (i.e. 192.168.0.1) is reserved for the gateway, you cant include that but can otherwise choose as you see your need.

-- Under "Add DNS name server", add the name servers you want your network to use.
+- Under **Add DNS name server**, add the name servers you want your network to use.
 Binero provides DNS name servers on 83.168.225.225 and 83.168.226.226 and we recommend those but you can use whichever you like.